Israeli attacks on the Lebanese health sector during the Israel-Hezbollah conflict (2023–present): Comparison with contemporary wars

 According to the World Health Organization, “47% of attacks on health care – 65 out of 137 – have proven fatal to at least one health worker or patient in Lebanon” between October 7, 2023, and November 21, 2024.

 This proportion is higher than that observed in any other contemporary war in the world.
 Almost half of Israeli attacks on healthcare resulted in the death of a healthcare professional or patient.
-This stood significantly higher than the global average of 13.3%, according to figures from the Health Care Attacks Monitoring System based on data from 13 countries or territories affected by conflict between 7 October 2023 and 18 November 2024; these 13 territories include Ukraine, Sudan and the occupied Palestinian territory.
+This stood significantly higher than the global average of 13.3%, according to figures from the Health Care Attacks Monitoring System based on data from 13 countries or territories affected by conflict between October 7, 2023, and November 18, 2024; these 13 territories include Ukraine, Sudan and the occupied Palestinian territory.

 226 health workers and patients were killed in Lebanon and 199 more were injured between October 7, 2023, and November 18, 2024, according to the Healthcare Attacks Monitoring System.